Comic-Con 2020: Here’s All the Must-See Virtual Panels and Screenings

-San Diego Comic-Con’s free, virtual [email protected] event is taking shape, with several studios and networks jumping in to bring their shows and movies into fans’ living rooms with almost entirely prerecorded panels.
+San Diego Comic-Con’s free, virtual [email protected] event is less than two weeks away and, as of Sunday, its full schedule has been set with a full lineup of almost-entirely-prerecorded panels.

-Amazon Prime Video is bringing “The Boys,” “Upload,” “Truth Seekers” and “Utopia,” and also sponsoring its own Amazon Virtual-Con hub within the official [email protected] site.
-Meanwhile, AMC is hosting presentations for its “Walking Dead” universe and “NOS4A2” and Disney is prepping 11 different panels, including a career retrospective on Nathan Fillion, who stars on ABC’s “The Rookie.”
-And Disney+ will make its Comic-Con debut with three virtual Q&As, including one for Nat Geo’s “The Right Stuff.”
+HBO has set presentations for “His Dark Materials” and “Lovecraft Country” and Amazon Prime Video is bringing “The Boys,” “Upload,” “Truth Seekers” and “Utopia,” and also sponsoring its own Amazon Virtual-Con hub within the official [email protected] site.
+Meanwhile, AMC is hosting panels for its “Walking Dead” universe and “NOS4A2” and Disney is prepping 11 different presentations, including a career retrospective on Nathan Fillion.

+Additionally, Hulu has set a virtual panel for its upcoming Marvel series “Helstrom,” as well as “Solar Opposites” and “Crossing Swords.”
+CBS All Access is planning a mega “Star Trek” universe panel, incorporating “Picard,” “Discovery” and “Lower Decks.”

+Also Read: [email protected]: Inside the First-Ever Virtual - and Free - San Diego Comic-Con

 San Diego Comic-Con 2020 was canceled in April due to the coronavirus pandemic, marking the first time the annual pop culture event won’t happen as planned in its 50-year history.
 In May, Comic-Con International revealed it would be holding a free virtual con in lieu of the traditional in-person con.